In Excel 2010, the ZTEST function has been replaced by the Z.TEST function, although both functions perform the same calculation.

 Note that in the above two examples, the [sigma] argument is omitted from the function.
 Therefore, the Ztest function calculation uses the standard deviation of the supplied array.

-Further information and examples of the Excel Ztest function can be found on the Microsoft Office website.
+Further details and examples of the Excel Ztest function are provided on the Microsoft Office website.

 If you get an error from the Excel Ztest Function, this is likely to be one of the following: